The PCA6408A is an 8-bit general purpose I/O expander that provides remote I/O

 inverted with the Polarity Inversion register, saving interrupts.

-The system master can reset the PCA6408A in the event of a time-out or other improper
+The system controller can reset the PCA6408A in the event of a time-out or other improper

 operation by asserting a LOW in the RESET input.
 The power-on reset puts the registers

 in their default state and initializes the I²C-bus/SMBus state machine.
 The RESET pin